cctbx/cctbx_project/xfel/merging/application/modify/README.md

-# Resolving an Indexing Ambiguity or Laue Group Assignment
+# Resolving an Indexing Ambiguity and Laue Group Assignment
 Current status 1/16/2021: `dials.cosym` functions have been incorporated into `cctbx.xfel.merge` and are ready for alpha testing.

 ## Problem statement